temporalio/sdk-python/README.md

 * [poetry](https://github.com/python-poetry/poetry) (e.g. `python -m pip install poetry`)
 * [poe](https://github.com/nat-n/poethepoet) (e.g. `python -m pip install poethepoet`)

+macOS note: If errors are encountered, it may be better to install Python and Rust as recommended from their websites instead of via `brew`.

 With the prerequisites installed, first clone the SDK repository recursively:

 ```bash